18F/identity-design-system/CONTRIBUTING.md

 If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository](https://github.com/18f/open-source-policy), or just [shoot us an email](mailto:18f@gsa.gov).

+## Where to contribute

+This project is developed on GitLab at [`gitlab.login.gov/lg/identity-design-system`](https://gitlab.login.gov/lg/identity-design-system), which is the source of truth, with a public read-only mirror on GitHub at [`github.com/18F/identity-design-system`](https://github.com/18F/identity-design-system).
+Members of the Login.gov team should open merge requests on GitLab.
+External contributors are welcome to open issues and pull requests on GitHub; the team will review them and bring accepted changes over to GitLab.

 ## Installation (Local)

 The following dependencies are required to build the documentation and assets within this repository: